FauthD/svnwcrev/README.md

 think it is just fair to share what I've got.

 ## Similar tools
+One of these might replace svnwcrev.

+- Python tool, looks very promising https://github.com/nickveys/pysubwcrev

+- Python tool, good for git-svn https://github.com/eibach/subwcrev-git

+- Similar tool for git, written in csharp https://github.com/realloc-dev/gitrev

+- Similar tool for git, written in Rust https://github.com/kubkon/gitrev

 - There is a python program used by the Freecad team internally.
 Could be a good start for a new tool.
-Misses many keywords. https://github.com/FreeCAD/FreeCAD/blob/master/src/Tools/SubWCRev.py
+Misses many keywords though. https://github.com/FreeCAD/FreeCAD/blob/master/src/Tools/SubWCRev.py

-- And I also found SvnRev, but htis is qutie different from SubWCRev. https://www.compuphase.com/svnrev.htm
+- And I also found SvnRev, but this is quite different from SubWCRev. https://www.compuphase.com/svnrev.htm

 - This shell script might also fit your needs if you only need the revision.